...

 Neurological rehab can often improve function, reduce symptoms, and improve the patient’s well-being.

-A neurological rehab program is designed to meet individual needs, depending on a specific problem or disease.
-Active involvement of the family is vital to the success of the program.
+A neurological rehab programme is designed to meet individual needs, depending on a specific problem or disease.
+Active involvement of the family is vital to the success of the programme.

 The goal of neurological rehab is to help the patient return to the highest level of function and independence possible while improving their overall quality of life.